glyg/CancerStemCells_GGH/doc/rapport.md

 This software offers a graphical interface showing the running simulations.
 Simulation properties can be specified in various ways.

-First, a `.xml` file defines the various cell types and their interactions, for example the adhesion properties.
+First, a xml file defines the various cell types and their interactions, for example the adhesion properties.

 Second, several python files allow to specify the cells behavior during the simulation, such as differentiation during mitosis.